spec-framework/documentation/output/book.md

 The methods involved in the communication from the model to the adapter as well as the methods involved in the communication from the adapter to the UI model should be in the protocol *spec protocol*\.On the other hand the methods involved in the communication from the adapter to the UI element and vice versa should be categorized in the protocol *widget API*\.

-To communicate with the UI element, the adapter methods uses the method `widgetDo:`\.This method executes the block provided as argument, which will only happen after the UI element has already been created\.
+To communicate with the UI element, the adapter methods use the method `widgetDo:`\.This method executes the block provided as argument, which will only happen after the UI element has already been created\.

 The example [5\.4](#ex_emphasis) shows how **MorphicLabelAdapter** propagates the modification of the emphasis from the adapter to the UI element\.